p0lyw0lf/crossposter/README.md

 file to the main branch.
 This assumes that the branch has a automatic deploy action set on push already.

-Additionally, configure the following variables in `config.toml`:
+Additionally, configure the following variables in `config.yaml`:

 - `GITHUB_USERNAME`: the owner of the repository
 - `GITHUB_REPO`: the repository name